LUMOL0ki/Project-TAMZ-II/README.md

 Game developed by student Lukáš Moravec at Technical University of Ostrava.

 **Description:** Space shooter is classic arcade game.
 Basiccaly as game pregresses, you will earn upgrades for your spaceship.
 Point of game is to get the highest score and get your name on leaderboard.
-Game also have some boss fights.

 **Features:**
 - Leaderboard